tangshuang/tyshemo/docs/factory.md

 - entry(Entries, data) // choose which Model to use
 - instance(childModel, parentModel) // do when a new child model initialize
 - adapt(Entries, data) // determine the given data whether adapt to the give Model, if false, the data will be dropped
-- transport(childModel, parentModel) // do when parent model change, transport parent's properties value to child, never use condition sentence inside transport function
+- linkage(childModel, parentModel) // do each time when parent model changes, you can assign parent's properties value to child inside, so that build up the linkage between parent and child.（never use condition sentence inside linkage function）
+- transport(childModel, parentModel) // do only once when child model initialized, you can assign parent's properties value to child inside,so that the child model can inherit some properties value from parent
 - default(fn)
 - type(type)
 - validators(validators)